 i have been lucky to work with an amazing group of coauthors over the years. this page is devoted some of them. when possible, i include links to each of their webpages, mention the problems in economics on which they work, and provide pictures of each of them.
 Just scroll down to see different coauthors.

 len mirman has been the biggest influence on my work in economics, and the greatest economist i have ever known. i met len while i was in grad school at purdue when he was giving a seminar, and i asked him a few questions about his talk over a beer or three at harry's chocolate shop, a wonderful place to drink in downtown west lafayette. as expected, he has absolutely no recollection of this meeting.

 i met len again in spring 1997, when he was visiting the economics department at asu. it was during that visit this time we started to work together on various projects pertaining to characterizing recursive equilibria in various dynamic general equilibrium models, as well some problems in dynamic games. since that time, i have worked with him on numerous projects, all of them coauthored with manjira datta and/or olivier morand.

-len has made seminal contributions in economics, including work in such diverse areas as stochastic growth, risk aversion, learning and experimentation, dynamic games, noisy traders and financial economics, envelope theorems, lattice programming, among other topics. simply put, in my view, he deserves a nobel prize.
+len has made seminal contributions in numerous fields of economics, including work in such diverse areas as stochastic growth, risk aversion, learning and experimentation, dynamic games, noisy traders and financial economics, envelope theorems, lattice programming, among other topics. simply put, in my view, he deserves a nobel prize.

-lenny is still working on the final touches of his webpage (he began this important work on his webpage in 1985). last we spoke, he told me it would be ready very soon, hopefully by the fall of 2031.
+len is still working on the final touches of his webpage (he began this important work on his webpage in 1985). last we spoke, he told me it would be ready very soon, hopefully by the fall of 2031.

-i met manjira datta when we both joined the economics department at arizona state. after graduating from cornell, she worked at c.o.r.e. in belgium and university of saskatchewan before joining the economics department at asu. her research focuses on various topics in dynamic general equilibrium theory, including models of international trade, externalities and price dynamics, and recursive equilibrium theory, as well as economic models of learning and experimentation, dynamic games, and resource economics. we started working together on recursive equilibrium theory (along w/ len mirman and olivier morand) about fifteen years ago.
+i met manjira datta when we both joined the economics department at arizona state. after graduating from cornell, she worked at c.o.r.e. in belgium and university of saskatchewan before joining the economics department at asu. her research focuses onvarious topics in dynamic general equilibrium theory, including models of international trade, externalities and price dynamics, and recursive equilibrium theory, as well aseconomic models of learning and experimentation, dynamic games, and resource economics. we started working together on recursive equilibrium theory (along w/ len mirman and olivier morand) also twenty years ago

 i am sure manjira has that default webpage that asu gives everyone when they join the faculty at the new american university (google the term), but right now, i am unable to locate this gem.

 lukasz visits the economics department at asu fairly regularly, last coming in march of 2015. i believe he will be visiting tempe again in 2018.

 click on the link to lukasz' webpage located immediately after his pictures to see a description of his current work.

-l ran into lukasz balbus around 2008 or so at a conference on dynamic games in wroclaw poland. we started working together on a number of projects on stochastic games a year or so later (along w/ lukasz wozny). since this time, we have continued to work on a number of additional projects. actually, most of what i know about stochastc games comes from conversations with him, lukasz wozny, amanda friedenberg (a colleague of mine at asu), rabah amir, and studying the work of lukasz' advisor, andrzej nowak. lukasz still works andrzej, and they have a number of very interesting papers on stochastic games involving intergenerational altruism as well as resources conflicts/fishwars. lukasz is a member of the institute of mathematics at the university of zielona gora in poland. if i have a question about mathematics, lukasz is the first i ask.....
+l ran into lukasz balbus around 2008 or so at a conference on dynamic games in wroclaw poland. we started working together on a number of projects on stochastic games a year or so later (along w/ lukasz wozny). since this time, we have continued to work on a number of additional projects. actually, most of what i know about stochastic games comes from conversations with him, lukasz wozny, amanda friedenberg (a colleague of mine at asu), rabah amir, and studying the work of lukasz' advisor, andrzej nowak. lukasz still works andrzej, and they have a number of very interesting papers on stochastic games involving intergenerational altruism as well as resources conflicts/fishwars. lukasz is a member of the institute of mathematics at the university of zielona gora in poland. if i have a question about mathematics, lukasz is the first i ask.....

 lukasz now does seem to have a webpage, but at this stage, it remains of little use. click here for lukasz webpage.